-Washington Scientific LLC is a think tank established to solve the challenges in healthcare fields.
-We provide critical scientific insights and creative solutions for governments, non-government organizations, and private entities.
-We are based in Washington Metropolitan area.
+Washington Scientific LLC is a think tank specialized in solving the challenges in healthcare.
+We provide critical insights and creative solutions based on the scientific principles for governmental and non-governmental organizations, and private entities.
+We have networks of attorneys and patent lawyers as well as health science and medical experts to effectively solve the complex medical and social problems that our clients are facing.
+We are based in the Washington D.C. metropolitan area.

 Doug Yoon, MD, PhD, MBA

 Dr. Doug Yoon is Co-founder and Chief Scientist of Washington Scientific.
-Dr. Yoon specializes in application of scientific principles and risk management strategies to medical, environmental health, and pharmaceutical areas.
+Dr. Yoon specializes in application of scientific principles and risk management strategies to medical, environmental health, and pharmaceutical area.
 Dr. Yoon provides critical scientific insights to clients, often in a multinational and multicultural setting, by utilizing his medical and epidemiological expertise.
-Dr. Yoon's work includes evaluation of epidemiological studies involving cancer or other chronic diseases; developing strategies to estimate health outcomes using health insurance claim data; evaluation of specificity and alternative causes of medical conditions; analyzing environmental exposure modelings; evaluation of admissibility of scientific evidences in courts based on human, animal and in vitro evidences; examination of causation criteria and disease susceptibility claims; and evaluation of medical treatments or guidelines through the principles of evidence based medicine.
+Dr. Yoon's work includes evaluation of admissibility of scientific evidences in courts based on human, animal and in vitro evidences; providing critical scientific and medical insights for effective drug development; evaluation of epidemiological studies involving cancer or other chronic diseases; evaluation of specificity and alternative causes of medical conditions; analyzing environmental exposure modelings; examination of causation criteria and disease susceptibility claims; and evaluation of medical treatments or guidelines through the principles of evidence based medicine.

-While establishing a Health Promotion Center, Dr. Yoon and his team designed evidence-based screening strategies for infectious diseases, chronic diseases and cancers including hepatitis A/B/C, sexually transmitted diseases (STDs), cardiovascular diseases (CVDs), diabetes, metabolic syndrome, stomach cancer, and lung cancer.
+While serving as a medical school professor at Korea University in South Korea, Dr. Yoon and his team designed evidence-based screening strategies for infectious diseases, chronic diseases and cancers including hepatitis A/B/C, sexually transmitted diseases (STDs), cardiovascular diseases (CVDs), diabetes, metabolic syndrome, stomach cancer, and lung cancer.
 Dr. Yoon wrote patient-centered and family-oriented medical information booklets for use in the Health Promotion Center.
-During establishing a Travel Medicine Clinic, Dr. Yoon devised patient-centered prevention strategies for accidents and infectious diseases including malaria, STDs, and traveler's diarrhea.
-The Travel Medicine Clinic that Dr. Yoon established was the first of its kind in Korea.
 Dr. Yoon contributed in developing Standard Operation Protocols (SOPs) for Institutional Review Boards (IRBs) and Clinical Trial Centers (CTCs) in Korea University Medical Center.
-Dr. Yoon worked as an Information Technology Committee member while implementing an electronic medical record (EMR) system to the hospitals in the Korea University Medical Center (KUMC).
-The CTCs which Dr. Yoon played a central role in establishment were the first of their kind in Korea.
+Dr. Yoon worked as an Information Technology Committee member while implementing an electronic health record (EHR) system to the hospitals in the Korea University Medical Center (KUMC).
+The CTCs which Dr. Yoon played a pivotal role in establishment were the first of their kind in South Korea.

-Dr. Yoon served as a committee member, Medical Knowledge Improvement Committee under the Korean Medical Association, to provide evidence-based information to the medical community and general public.
-He wrote chapters of the medical textbooks published by the Korean Academy of Family Medicine.
+Dr. Yoon previously served as a committee member of the Medical Knowledge Improvement Committee under the Korean Medical Association (KMA) to provide evidence-based information to the medical community and general public.
+He wrote chapters of the medical textbooks published by the Korean Academy of Family Medicine (KAFM).
 He was featured more than 30 times in Korean nationwide television programs, and more than 30 newspaper/magazine articles, guiding general public by correcting misconception and providing evidence based medical knowledge.

 Dr. Yoon is a strong advocate for humanitarian actions.
-He has participated and led medical relief actions responding various disasters including the 2005 tsunami and the 2006 earthquake.
-In November 2014, the Korean government selected Dr. Yoon as a physician member of the Korean Disaster Relief Team (KDRT), a Korean government's effort to fight against the Ebola outbreak in West Africa.
+He has participated and led numerous medical relief actions responding various disasters including the 2005 tsunami and the 2006 earthquake.
+The paper that Dr. Yoon authored after 2005 tsunami disaster helped the U.S. doctors to estimate the diarrhea and infectious disease prevalence after the 2005 Katrina disaster.
+In November 2014, the Korean government selected Dr. Yoon as a physician member of the Korean Disaster Relief Team (KDRT), a South Korean government's effort to fight against the Ebola outbreak in West Africa.

 Yun Seop Kim, PhD, MPH